Part of the complete guide to understanding addiction

 Fentanyl is a powerful drug that many choose to aid pain management.
 Because of its strength, many will inevitably abuse it and use it to get high.
-There are a number of dangers that accompany taking fentanyl knowingly, but many times times drug users will find it added to other, supposedly pure drugs they wish to take.
+There are several dangers that accompany taking fentanyl knowingly, but many times drug users will find it added to other, supposedly pure drugs they wish to take.
 Ingesting fentanyl unknowingly – especially when combined with other drugs – can be deadly.
-It is imperative to exercise great caution when using any drug whatsoever.
+It is imperative to exercise great caution when using fentanyl-laced pills or any drug whatsoever.
+Read on to get the full picture of what fentanyl lacing is with Avenues Recovery.

-Another benefit of lacing other drugs with fentanyl is its incredible potency.
-A small amount of fentanyl is much more powerful and much cheaper than a large amount of other, more expensive drugs such as heroin.
+A second rationale for why people lace drugs with fentanyl is because of its incredible potency.
+A small amount of fentanyl is cheaper and more potent than a large amount of other, more expensive drugs such as cocaine.
 This enables the customer to get a real high for a fraction of the cost – even when mixed with other types of drugs.

 For some dealers, fentanyl is an effective way to get their customers addicted faster.
 Fentanyl is highly addictive, especially for those who are unaware it is laced into the drugs they are taking and are unable to monitor their intake.
-Dealers will often lace heroin with fentanyl in order to get customer more addicted and make them come back increasingly often.
+Dealers will often sell cocaine laced with fentanyl to get their customers addicted and make them come back increasingly often.

 In many cases, addicts have undergone fentanyl detox treatment.
-Because their tolerance to the drug has been lowered, taking any drug laced with fentanyl can be fatal or trigger a disastrous relapse.
-To learn how much fentanyl is enough to kill, read our online resource on this topic.
+Because their tolerance to the drug has been lowered, taking laced drugs can be fatal as they may take a lethal dose of fentanyl.
+Or, it could trigger a disastrous relapse.

 The Dangers of Unknown Fentanyl in Street Drugs

-When a drug user unknowingly ingests fentanyl, they can easily overdose and experience myriad health problems as a result.
-Since the customer is oblivious to the presence of fentanyl in their drug cocktails, they will continue to consume it mixed in other drugs without knowing they are on a second substance.
+Now that we understand why people lace drugs, it is crucial to know the dangers of laced drugs.
+When a drug user unknowingly ingests fentanyl, they can easily overdose and experience a myriad of health problems.
+Since the customer is oblivious to the presence of fentanyl in their drug cocktails, they will continue to consume laced drugs without knowing they are on a second substance.

 There are many long-term effects that accompany continued fentanyl use.
-Some of these include:
+Some of the consequences of fentanyl lacing include:

 - High risk of damage to many organ systems.